 Photo Library of Congress

 The PARK & SHOP encompassed 59,000 square feet of selling space and originally housed 14 stores and services.
 Among these were Woodley Foods & Liquors A & P Market, Sanitary Food Stores Piggly Wiggly Market, Whittlesey's Drug Store and Jimmie's Ladies Beauty & Bobber Salon.

 In January 1931, stores in the "Unit B" building at Greater Dallas' HIGHLAND PARK SHOPPING VILLAGE opened for business.
 These included an A & P Market and Hunt Grocery Company store.
-This complex was innovative due to its store blocks, which faced inward onto 2 parking areas...instead of the street.
+This complex was perhaps the most innovative of all those mentioned thus far.
+Its parking areas faced inward, instead of onto a street.